Ramilito/kubesess/README.md

 | `kubesess -v docker-desktop context` | 1.3 ± 0.2 | 1.0 | 2.2 | 1.00 |
 | `kubectx docker-desktop` | 91.8 ± 3.3 | 85.1 | 100.7 | 71.23 ± 13.64 |

+* Disclaimer *
+kubectx and kubens are a wonderful tools, been using it allot but my workflow is different and thus this tool was created.

 ## Getting Started